-- A+ 4.00 Represents superlative achievement and demonstration of deep knowledge of the subject covered in the course as well as ability to undertake independent research on related subjects. - A 4.00 Represents outstanding achievement and demonstration of deep knowledge of the subject covered in the course as well as ability to undertake independent research on related subjects. - A- 3.67 Represents significant mastery of the subject and strong potential for independent research and work on related subjects. - B+ 3.33 Represents demonstrable mastery of the subject with areas of potential growth that could be addressed through further commitment to the discipline. - B 3.00 Represents knowledge of the subject and potential to develop greater mastery of the subject.

-- B- 2.67 Represents general knowledge of the subject. - C+ 2.33 Represents general knowledge of the subject with shortcomings in achieving course objectives. - C 2.00 Represents minimum acceptable knowledge of the subject with shortcomings in achieving course objectives. - C- 1.67 Represents unsatisfactory academic performance.
+- A+ 4.00 Represents superlative achievement and demonstration of deep knowledge of the subject covered in the course as well as ability to undertake independent research on related subjects. - A 4.00 Represents outstanding achievement and demonstration of deep knowledge of the subject covered in the course as well as ability to undertake independent research on related subjects. - A- 3.67 Represents significant mastery of the subject and strong potential for independent research and work on related subjects. - B+ 3.33 Represents demonstrable mastery of the subject with areas of potential growth that could be addressed through further commitment to the discipline. - B 3.00 Represents knowledge of the subject and potential to develop greater mastery of the subject. - B- 2.67 Represents general knowledge of the subject. - C+ 2.33 Represents general knowledge of the subject with shortcomings in achieving course objectives. - C 2.00 Represents minimum acceptable knowledge of the subject with shortcomings in achieving course objectives. - C- 1.67 Represents unsatisfactory academic performance.
 This is a failing grade. - D+ 1.33 Represents unsatisfactory academic performance.
 This is a failing grade. - D 1.00 Represents unsatisfactory academic performance.
 This is a failing grade. - D- 0.67 Represents unsatisfactory academic performance.
-This is a failing grade. - F 0.00 Represents unsatisfactory academic performance.
-This is a failing grade. - XF 0.00 Failure, due to non-attendance.
-It counts as an F toward student GPA - V 0.00 Instructor initiated withdrawal for excessive absences or failure to complete coursework.
-It counts as an F toward student GPA. - W Withdrawal, not calculated in grade point average (GPA). - AU Audit, not calculated in GPA.
-However, students are enrolled in and expected to complete all assignments unless other arrangements are made with the instructor. - I Incomplete, not calculated in GPA. - IP In Progress, not calculated in GPA; used only for master thesis or internships. - P Pass, not computed in GPA. - NP No Pass, not computed in GPA
+This is a failing grade.

+F 0.00 Represents unsatisfactory academic performance.
+This is a failing grade.
+XF 0.00 Failure, due to non-attendance.
+It counts as an F toward student GPA W Withdrawal, not calculated in grade point average (GPA).
+AU Audit, not calculated in GPA.
+However, students are enrolled in and expected to complete all assignments unless other arrangements are made with the instructor. Ι Incomplete, not calculated in GPA.
+IP In Progress, not calculated in GPA; used only for master thesis or internships. Р Pass, not computed in GPA.
+NP No Pass, not computed in GPA